 7. Fun: Believe it or not, opening this box with my kids was fun.
 It allowed them to get involved which peaks their curiosity.
 They then were excited to try new fruits and veggies that we otherwise, may not have purchased!
 The organic mango was a new one for us that we loved!

-Overall, ordering Farmbox direct is definitely pricier than picking up produce yourself at your local grocer however this was not surprising to me.
+Overall, ordering Farmbox Direct produce is definitely pricier than picking up produce yourself at your local grocer, however this was not surprising to me.
 Farmbox Direct costs more money because you get what you pay for.
 You're getting better quality produce dropped off at your doorstep!

 And since you're paying for more than convenience, it may just be worth taking a closer look at, especially after the way 2020 has been.